alexpdev/torrentfile/README.md

 ### Creating Bittorrent Files

-Basic torrent file creation is as easy and using the `create` sub-commnand and providing
-the path to the contents.
+Creating a basic torrent file is as easy as using the create subcommand with the path to the torrent file.

 ```bash
 torrentfile create /path/to/content